I’m glad you’ve found my page. I serve as Assistant Professor of the History of Christianity at the Divinity School at Duke University, where I work

 My research interests range from the Syriac East to the Latin West.
 My particular focus lies with the deployment of texts and their interpretation in situations of personal or communal crisis.
 In this vein, I study the intersection between monastic, ecclesial and civic practices, and have recently turned to the subject of my second book: Christian responses to infant- and childhood-mortality in late antiquity.
 On occasion, I also write on issues of gender and particularly masculinity in Christian asceticism, as well as on encounters between Jewish and Christian thought and practice in the first few centuries of the Common Era.

 When I am not at Duke, including during the summer of 2014, I spend a lot of time at Dumbarton Oaks Research Library and Collection.
-During the 2014-2015 academic year, I will be a visiting research fellow at the Institute for the Study of the Ancient World.
+During the 2014-2015 academic year, I will be a visiting research fellow at the Institute for the Study of the Ancient World at NYU.

 Please don’t hesitate to contact me with any questions or concerns via e-mail or care of: